In the centre of Salzburg there are a number of wonderful piazzas you can stroll through and admire.

 Domplatz

-The square serves as the venue for the annual staging of the “Jedermann” morality play during the Salzburg Festival.
+Also, the Domplatz serves as the venue for the annual staging of the “Jedermann” morality play during the Salzburg Festival.
 The Salzburg Christkindlmarkt Christmas market is held here in the run-up to Christmas.